hsurisetti/MechaCar_Statistical_Analysis/README.md

 Determine if the suspension coil's pound-per-inch results are statistically different from the mean population results of 1,500 pounds per inch.

-   * Collectively, the p-value of the suspension coil's PSI is 0.06028, which is above the significance level of 0.05% , which demonstrates that it is not statistically different( or statistically similar) from the mean population PSI results.
+   * Overall, the p-value of the suspension coil's PSI is 0.06028, which is above the significance level of 0.05% , which indicates that it is not statistically different from the mean population PSI results.
    * However , when grouped by manufacturing lots,lot 1 had a p-value of 1 and
    lot 2 had a p-value of 0.6072, which is above the significance level as well.
-   It demonstrates that they are not statistically different from the mean population PSI results.
+   It shows that they are not statistically different from the mean population PSI results.
    * Lot 3 had a p-value of 0.04168 , which is below the significance level.
    * Among the three manufacturing lots, the suspension coil's PSI os lot3 is the only one that is statistically different from the mean population PSI results.